 For more information about Brennon please visit www.brennonwillard.com, like him on Facebook at Brennon Willard Racing or on Twitter @brennonwillard.

-We would like to thank our 2013 Marketing Partners; Willard Asphalt, Royal Purple Synthetic Oils, Pathfinder Chassis, Five Star Bodies, McGunegill Engine Performance, Simpson Race Products, Butler Built Professional Seat Systems, Schoenfeld Headers, Lance Farms, Midwest Sheet Metal, R2C Competition Filters, Trailer Trendz, Pro Dezigns, and Racindirt.com
+We would like to thank our 2014 Marketing Partners; Willard Asphalt, Royal Purple Synthetic Oils, Wounded Warrior Fund, Keyser Port City Racing, Eibach Springs, JRI Shocks, AR Bodies, McGunegill Engine Performance, Simpson Race Products, Kevin Crider Motorsports, Tony Jackson Racing, Bumble Bee Racing, Mid-Missouri Investigations, Butler Built Professional Seat Systems, Schoenfeld Headers, Midwest Sheet Metal, K and N Filters, Trailer Trendz, Pro Dezigns, and Racindirt.com

 Brennon Willard took advantage of a late race yellow flag and then took the lead on a lap 26 restart from point leader Kaleb Allison to become the 4th different O'Reilly Auto Parts Pro Late Model feature winner in 4 events in the NASCAR Whelen All-American Series action at the Lebanon I-44 Speedway Saturday night on Caddy Shack Golf Car Night At The Races.

 The Late Model feature saw points runner-up Kyle Donahue jump to the opening lap lead from his outside from row starting spot with current track point leader Kaleb Allison following closely as the field remained tight in the opening laps.